 SCOPE: The position and orientation of the embryos is being fine-tuned.

+2.6.3b.
+Camera shot of talent fine-tuning the position and orientation of the embryos (To be used with the SCOPE shot).

 Place the dish with the embryos inside a lightproof black box to protect the sample from light exposure during the transfer process [1].